clkao/plv8js-clkao/doc/plv8.md

 - CoffeeScript (plcoffee)
 - LiveScript (plls)

-With PostgreSQL 9.1 or above, you are able to load tohse dialects via CREATE EXTENSION command.
+With PostgreSQL 9.1 or above, you are able to load those dialects via CREATE EXTENSION command.